prettier/prettier/changelog_unreleased/blog-post-intro.md

 title: "Prettier 3.0"
 ---

-This version includes breaking changes.
-For example, the markdown formatting no longer inserts a space between Latin characters and Chinese or Japanese characters!
-[Tatsunori Uchino](https://github.com/tats-u) has been a great contributor to Prettier for a year for this feature.
-And the default value of `trailingComma` is now `all`!
+We are excited to announce the release of the new version of Prettier!
+This update comes with several breaking changes.
+One notable example is the alteration in markdown formatting - spaces are no longer inserted between Latin characters and Chinese or Japanese characters.
+We'd like to extend our gratitude to [Tatsunori Uchino](https://github.com/tats-u), who has made significant contributions to Prettier over the past year, particularly with this feature.
+Additionally, the default value of `trailingComma` has been changed to `"all"`.

-In particular, the plugin interface has changed significantly.
-We now supports plugins written with ECMAScript Modules and async parsers.
-If you are a plugin developer, please be careful when updating.
-The migration guide is [here](https://github.com/prettier/prettier/wiki/How-to-migrate-my-plugin-to-support-Prettier-v3%3F).
-Bug reports and feedback are welcome!
+Another important change in this release is the significant overhaul of the plugin interface.
+Prettier now supports plugins written using ECMAScript Modules and async parsers.
+If you're a plugin developer, please exercise caution while updating.
+You can find the migration guide here.
+As always, we welcome bug reports and feedback!

-In addition, many formatting improvements and bug fixes are included.
+This release also includes numerous formatting improvements and bug fixes.

-If you enjoy Prettier and would like to support our work, consider sponsoring us directly via [our OpenCollective](https://opencollective.com/prettier) or by sponsoring the projects we depend on, including [typescript-eslint](https://opencollective.com/typescript-eslint), [remark](https://opencollective.com/unified), and [Babel](https://opencollective.com/babel).
+If you appreciate Prettier and would like to support our work, please consider sponsoring us directly via our OpenCollective or by sponsoring the projects we depend on, such as [typescript-eslint](https://opencollective.com/typescript-eslint), [remark](https://opencollective.com/unified), and [Babel](https://opencollective.com/babel).
+Thank you for your continued support!